tinaf2/Codebase-Query-Chatbot/README.md

 # Codebase-Query-Chatbot

 ## Overview
-**Codebase Query Chatbot** enables developers to interact with their codebase through a chatbot interface, providing answers based on the code's context.
+**Codebase Query Chatbot** enables developers to interact with their codebase through a chatbot interface, providing answers and code suggestions based on the code's context.
 Built with **React.js** for the frontend and **FastAPI** for the backend, this project integrates **Pinecone** for fast vector search and utilizes **Retrieval-Augmented Generation (RAG)** powered by a **Large Language Model (LLM)** for enhanced query responses.
 The system is optimized for embedding individual functions instead of entire files to improve accuracy.

 ---